ssingh484/RTES_Project/docs/TUTORIAL.md

 1. Access the [CloudLab login page](https://cloudlab.us/login.php) and sign in.
 2. In the main menu, click on [Start Experiment](https://www.cloudlab.us/instantiate.php).
 3. Click on *Change Profile*.
-4. Search profile *BuzzBlogBenchmarkTutorial* of project *Infosphere*.
-This profile contains the specification of a cloud comprising 4 r320 machines (x86) connected to a LAN and running Ubuntu 20.04 LTS (focal) 64-bit.
+4. Search profile *BuzzBlog-10_d430_nodes* of project *Infosphere*.
+This profile contains the specification of a cloud comprising 10 d430 machines (x86) connected to a LAN and running Ubuntu 20.04 LTS (focal) 64-bit.
 Click on *Select Profile*.
 5. Optionally, you can give a name to your experiment.
 Click on *Next*.